Pipe Pacific Cable: Capacity

 Quoting directly from PIPE International's PPC-1's Blog, substantial capacity will be available on the submarine cable network:

 "PPC-1 will be configured primarily as a two optic-fibre pair system however it will include up to an additional 4 optic fibre pairs providing the potential to install spurs extending to a number of strategic locations within and outside of Australia.
 The main backbone will be laid in deep water with landings in Sydney, Australia and Piti, Guam.
-The main segment of the network will cover approximately 6,500km.
-It will use the latest submarine wave division multiplexing to provide up to 96x10Gbps wavelengths on each fibre pair, producing a total of 1.92 Terabits of capacity."
+The main segment of the network will cover approximately 6,500 km.
+It will use the latest submarine wave division multiplexing to provide up to 96x10 Gbps wavelengths on each fibre pair, producing a total of 1.92 Terabits of capacity."

 During the official launch, PIPE Network's CEO Bevan Slattery said the new cable would now deliver speeds at an even greater capacity than originally planned, 2.56 terabits per second in total.

 In September 2012, an upgrade was announced that would take the capacity available on the cable past the original design capacity of 2.56 terabits per second, to around 3 terabits per second.